ericziegler/LightNetworking/README.md

 1. Create an `Endpoint`
 2. Initialize `Network`, providing a `baseURL`
 3. Call `Network.request()` passing an endpoint
-4. Wait for the data to return or an error to be thrown.
+4. Wait for the data to return or an error to be thrown
+5. Optionally use JSONParser to decode returned JSON into a decodable data model

 ```
 // 1.